anissen/solitaire/tasks.md

 * Clicking on grid selects multiple tiles
 * Links do not work on iOS and macOS
 * Random crash when play
+* Tutorial game mode are sent to server as game_mode 4

 iOS specific:
 * iOS app icon